Reader Contribution: So you think the Tories are economically competent? Think again ...

 You can find more from Andy at his own Substack below:

-The UK Conservative party markets itself to the electorate as the party of low tax, low inflation, fiscal responsibility, high employment and of economic competence.
-Like much marketing, it is spin and in this short post I hope to show you evidence for this claim.
+The Conservative party of His Majesty’s (dis)United Kingdom of Great Britain and Northern Ireland markets itself to the electorate of this realm as the party of low tax, low inflation, fiscal responsibility, high employment and economic competence.
+Like much marketing, this is spin and in this column I show you the evidence for this.
+In short, here is the case of the UK Electorate vs the Tories.

-I have compared the economic records of four periods of government:
+I have compared the economic records of each individual Prime Ministerial administration between 1979 and the end of January 2026.
+I have summarised the three long periods of government:

 The 18 year Thatcher/Major period of 1979-1987